-Join a program spanning two distinct regions: Quito, Ecuador's vibrant capital city located in the Andes mountain range and home to a more cosmopolitan and educated population and Nanegalito, a small city in the tropical lowlands of Manabi province – about an hour from the Pacific coast.
-Visit both of these cities during the program to learn how resources, diseases, and access to care differ vastly within this diverse country.
+Join a program spanning Quito, Ecuador's vibrant capital city located in the Andes mountain range and home to a more cosmopolitan population.
 Come away with an understanding of how lifestyle, behavior, and environment influence urban and rural health outcomes.
 One of CFHI's longest-running programs, this program offers a comprehensive experience that showcases a holistic view of the healthcare systems in Quito as well as how Ecuadorians access healthcare services in urban and rural settings.

 In Quito, experience a range of clinical sites and services including government hospitals delivering higher-level diagnostic, specialized, and emergency care that is free of charge and accessible to all, as well as community level clinics on the outskirts of the city serving low-income populations.
 Shadow healthcare professionals through rotations at a public maternity hospital where high-risk pregnancies are managed, and at a clinic in Otavalo providing primary care to the local indigenous community.

 Become immersed in Ecuadorian culture and language while living with local families in Quito.
 During the first three weeks, of the program you will also participate in 10 hours per week of Spanish lessons which will further your Spanish communications skills.CFHI participants may also organize weekend trips from Quito to destinations such as the town of Mindo and its subtropical forest, and Otovalo, an indigenous community with a bustling weekly market.